Healthcare is evolving rapidly and becoming more complex and AI in Biotech is contributing to this evolution.

 During the 19th century, following the discovery of the existence of microorganisms, scientists like Pasteur and Lister laid the foundations for the development of antiseptics and vaccines.
 Fleming discovered penicillin during the early 20th century, and more recent work has produced drugs and vaccines to treat diseases like mumps, measles, diabetes, cancer, and hepatitis.

 Further background to biotech and biotech investments is available here.

-These advances were made possible by the application of new technologies and experimental techniques.
-Today AI in the biotech sector promises to enhance and accelerate research and development and to bring new products to the market.
+These advances were made possible by applying new technologies and experimental techniques.
+Today AI in the biotech sector promises to enhance and accelerate research and development and bring new products to the market.